How to Become a Licensed Professional Counselor

 The NBCC administers the flagship National Counselors Exam (NCE) for broad counselor certification in many states and the National Clinical Mental Health Counseling Examination (NCMHCE) for specialty certifications.
 The NCE is offered twice annually, in April and October, while the NCMHCE is offered throughout the year.

-Candidates can take the NCE alone, for a fee of $275, or alongside the NCMHCE specialty certification exam, which costs $100-$195.
+Candidates can take the NCE alone, for a fee of $275, or alongside the NCMHCE specialty certification exam, which costs an additional $100-$195.

 5. Apply for a License